You are invited to participate in a survey regarding your experience using the AHCCCS

 the uninsured.
 Medicaid DSH payments are the largest source of federal funding for

-More information on Disproportionate Share Hospital payments can be found
+More information about Disproportionate Share Hospital payments.

 Under the Health Information Technology for Economic and Clinical Health (HITECH)